iLenSys Compliance Manager White Paper 20 Feb 2024

 Companies that expose persons to a listed substance above the safe harbor level must provide a clear and reasonable warning of the risk, as per the article 6 of the California code of Regulations.
 If a Product Exposes Individuals to a proposition 65-listed substances, the primary responsibility lies with the manufacturer to apply the correct warnings.

 In August 2016, Article 6 was amended to make the warnings more meaningful to the public.
-Specifically, the amendment is intended to reduce “over-warning”, clarify the responsibilities of manufacturers and retailers to provide warnings, include technological advances in the notification methods used, and increase clarity on how to maintain compliance (such as how and where to provide the warnings.)
+Specifically, the amendment is intended to reduce “over-warning”, clarify the responsibilities of manufacturers and retailers to provide warnings, include technological advances in the notification methods used, and increase clarity on how to maintain compliance (such as how and where to

 Some other key changes associated with the new Article 6 amendment include: